writethedocs/www/docs/conf/portland/2025/news/announcing-tickets.rst

 Happy December, documentarians!

-We’re thrilled to announce that `tickets are now available for Write the Docs Portland 2025 <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/tickets/>`_!
+**We’re thrilled to announce that `tickets are now available for Write the Docs Portland 2025 <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/tickets/>`_!**

 Join us for our 13th annual conference in Portland.
 It's a great opportunity to meet fellow documentarians, learn new skills, and get inspired.

 We have some high-level information for you below.

-Full website is available
+Website is Live
 -------------------------

-Our `full event website <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/>`_ is live with information about all the events and basic travel information.
+Our `event website <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/>`_ offers detailed information about our conference events - Speaker Talks, Writing Day, Unconference, Lightning Talks, and more!
+View our [homepage](https://www.writethedocs.org/conf/portland/2025/) for a schedule overview.
+Additionally, we have a Welcome Reception and Conference Party, offering opportunities to connect outside of the conference programming.

-The website has lots of details about the conference events.
 Stay tuned for more updates on food, transportation and more.

 Opportunity Grants
 ------------------